sinhashutosh/User_Registration/README.md

-As a User need to
-follow pre
--defined
-Password rules.
-Rule1
-– minimum 8
+Rule2
+– Should have at least 1 Upper Case -
-Characters - NOTE – All rules must be passed
+NOTE – All rules must be passedNOTE – All rules must be passed